XR

 xrManager.sessionManager.isSupportedMode(XRSessionMode.AR);

-Before adding features, you can use the following code to check the compatibility of the feature:
+Before adding features, you can check compatibility using:

 // Check if image tracking is supported